-Refer to Standard VI-8 for control assessments, testing procedures and testing results.
+Refer to Standard VI-8 for control assessments, testing procedures and testing results also applicable to this Standard.

 Standard VI-25.
 All policies are correctly coded.

 Objective: This Standard is concerned with the accuracy of statistical coding.

 Controls Assessment: The following key observations were noted in conjunction with the review of this Standard: